webcored/bootstrap-x/docs/src/components/bx-dropdown.md

 ### onOpening

-Event will be triggered when the close method is called.
+Event will be triggered when bx-dropdown is opening.

 ```
 <bx-dropdown dismissible onOpening=() => doSomething() />